The Caged Dragon

 Monster Mozart took the dragon to the deepest end of the mountain next to the underground river underneath the mountain.
 Mozart encouraged him to swim and look around at his own pace and asked him about his daily adventures over supper.

 Every day the dragon would swim further and further until he started to make friends.
 Dragon stayed out longer and longer until he found the perfect spot to nest and call his own home.

 Dragon met the gnome from time to time and that was ok, but he found the gnome to be negative, now when he had new friends to compare with.

 To show his appreciation to everyone, dragon arranged a BBQ party.
 He stood in front of the grill in his garden and set the coal on fire with sparks from his mouth.

-Everyone who was invited were happy to finally get to know such a majestic, interesting and beautiful dragon.
-“How lucky is he to be able to fly, swim under water and be able to spit fire!” exclaimed Alexander, the alpaca.
+Everyone who was invited was happy to finally get to know such a majestic, interesting and beautiful dragon.
+“How lucky is he to be able to fly, swim underwater and be able to spit fire!” exclaimed Alexander, the alpaca.